SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Evaluation

-\textbf{Backdoor Attack.} We also evaluated the performance against backdoor attacks.
-We followed the backdoor injection attack method proposed in BadEncoder \cite{jia2022badencoder} and selected several datasets as the target datasets for backdoor attacks.
-When the downstream dataset was the target dataset, it achieved a high attack success rate ($>95\%$) while ensuring the high accuracy of the downstream classifier.
-We show the confidence and authentication success rate after backdoor attacks in Table~\ref{bd_result}.
-Encoder pre-trained by SimCLR on ImageNet failed to embed a backdoor that targeted GTSRB, therefore we can not evaluate the confidence and authentication rate of the encoder.
+When the pruning rate is 10\%, the encoder changes very little.
+The agreement obtained by DCmp in the ImageNet pre-trained encoder is 99.89\%, and the authentication success rate is 99\%; The agreement obtained from the pre-trained encoder in CIFAR-10 is 99.99\%, and the verification success rate is 100\%.
+This indicates that DCmp is not sensitive enough to tiny changes in the feature vector caused by changes in the encoder.
+In this case, Trans has a better performance compared to DCmp.
+Interestingly, we found that when the pruning rate was 40\%, the agreement corresponding to the CIFAR-10 pre-trained encoder was higher compared to the result with a pruning rate of 30\%.
+However, when the key samples were selected from a dataset with the same distribution as the pre-trained set, there was no such phenomenon.
+More results are shown in \ref{A2}.

-Note that we specifically checked the performance at a large value of $\epsilon$.
-In practice, $\epsilon = 30\%$ is clearly too large for a reasonable level of security.
-However, even under this fault tolerance setting, verification is still failed.
-Additionally, if we enforce an absolute correctness requirement, the verification success rate is always 0, that is, $\epsilon = 0\%$.
+\textbf{Backdoor Attack.} We followed the backdoor attack method proposed in BadEncoder \cite{jia2022badencoder} and selected several datasets as the target datasets for backdoor attacks.
+When the downstream dataset was the target dataset, it achieved a high attack success rate ($>$95\%) while ensuring the high accuracy of the downstream classifier.

-Comparing the experimental results of pruning, it can be found that the encoder with backdoors has higher confidence than the encoder with a pruning rate of $20\%$.
-This observation suggests that the inclusion of backdoors enhances the covert nature of this type of attack, rendering these modifications challenging to detect.
-However, it was not successfully validated in \proposed, indicating the fragility of \proposed.
+We show the agreement and authentication success rate on the backdoor attack in Table \ref{bd_result}.
+As described in the Section \ref{3}, the adversary $\mathcal{A}$ has the background knowledge of the pre-training dataset that can maximize the similarity between the backdoored encoder and the original encoder.
+This observation indicates that backdoor attacks have stronger concealment, making these modifications challenging to detect.
+However, it was not successfully validated in \proposed, revealing the fragility of our fragile watermark.
+The reason is that the key samples are selected from a dataset with different distributions to the pre-trained dataset, while the adversary can only maintain the performance of the encoder on shadow dataset.

 Based on the above results, \proposed~performs better in fragility on more complex datasets.
 Protecting such encoders is more necessary as the corresponding encoder construction process requires more resources and effort.